sirrobzeroone/wine/README.md

 - 1.0 - Added glass and bottle or Bourbon made by fermenting corn
 - 1.1 - Added glass and bottle of Vodka made by fermenting baked potato, Added MineClone2 support and spanish translation
 - 1.2 - Added Unified Inventory support for barrel recipes (thanks to realmicu)
+- 1.3 - Translations updated and French added thanks to TheDarkTiger

 Lucky Blocks: 13